rocwg/note-kotlin/docs/tool-kotlin/05-Programming-with-lambdas.md

 Suppose you have a list of people, and you need to find the oldest of them.
 If you had no experience with lambdas, you might rush to implement the search manually.
 You’d introduce two intermediate variables—one to hold the maximum age and another to store the first found person of this age—and then iterate over the list, updating these variables.

-Listing 5.3.
+::: info Listing 5.3.
 Searching through a collection manually via a for-loop

 ```kotlin
 fun findTheOldest(people: List<Person>) {